rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 })
 ```

-The type field isn't actually needed for shapeless crafts, as shapeless is the
+The type field isn't actually needed for shaped crafts, as shaped is the
 default craft type.

 ### Shapeless